ALex-Everett-Liu/portable-local-graph-enhanced/README.md

 # Graph App

 An independent desktop application for creating and visualizing graph networks.
-This is a standalone version of the Graph Plugin extracted from the Luhmann Roam project.
+This is a standalone version of the Graph Plugin extracted from my Luhmann Roam project.

+Inspired by Gephi, Roam Research and Obsidian.

 ## Features